 Overall, this initiative aims to enhance cultural capacity and strategic planning, with the goal of strengthening and sustaining Brampton's arts and culture sector.
 This includes fostering relationships with local businesses, educational institutions, and cultural organizations through proactive stakeholder engagement.
-A key priority for 2025 is the development of an affiliation program for non-profit arts organizations to promote collaboration and resource-sharing.

 The Amount of Grant Funding Directed to Arts & Culture Programs encompasses allocations made through the Advance Brampton Fund, as well as support for the Brampton Arts Organization (BAO).
-BAO, incorporated as a registered non-profit in 2023, successfully transitioned to independence in 2024 with the support of five years of funding and resources.
 In 2024, the Advance Brampton Fund disbursed \$518,000 to support the delivery of 33 arts and culture projects by charitable and non-profit organizations in Brampton.
-This number is projected to grow in 2025, driven by the increased funding available through Advance Brampton and the capacity-building support provided to organizations through the development of an affiliated arts program.
+This number is projected to grow in 2025, driven by the increased funding available through Advance Brampton Fund and the capacity-building support provided to organizations.
+The target is established to ensure a minimum of one third of grant funding is directed to arts and culture projects.

 Indicator Measure Actual Measure Target

 2023 2024 Estimate 2025 Projection

-Amount of Grant Funding Directed to Arts and Culture Programs Cultural Services \$528,980 \$518,000 \$583,000 N/A
+Amount of Grant Funding Directed to Arts and Culture Programs Cultural Services \$528,980 \$518,000 \$583,000 \$500,000